k0sproject/k0s/docs/storage.md

 ![k0s storage](img/k0s_storage.png)

+### Installing 3rd party storage solutions

+Follow your storage driver's installation instructions.
+Note that the Kubelet installed by k0s uses a slightly different path for its working directory (`/varlib/k0s/kubelet` instead of `/var/lib/kubelet`).
+Consult the CSI driver's configuration documentation on how to customize this path.

 ## Example storage solutions

 Different Kubernetes storage solutions are explained in the [official Kubernetes storage documentation](https://kubernetes.io/docs/concepts/storage/volumes/).
 All of them can be used with k0s.
 Here are some popular ones: